 Our research is committed to improving the health of the world’s children, and thereby, the future adult population.
 Our Department continues to significantly grow its research enterprise, with extramural NIH funding exceeding $23 million.
 This funding places us among the top pediatric departments nationwide.

-Our primary collaborations at the Icahn School of Medicine at Mount Sinai are with The Mindich Child Health and Development Institute, The Institute for Genomics and Multi-Scale Biology, and The Department of Preventative Medicine.
+Our primary collaborations at the Icahn School of Medicine at Mount Sinai are with The Mindich Child Health and Development Institute, The Institute for Genomics and Multi-Scale Biology, and The Department of Preventive Medicine.
 Our partnerships seek to enhance basic and clinical research efforts by developing new ways to diagnose, prevent, and treat common childhood diseases including diabetes and obesity, allergies and asthma, neurodevelopmental disorders, and cardiovascular disease.

 The Department aims to educate the next generation of academic leaders in pediatrics.
 At present, our trainees include residents in our categorical, research, triple board, and pediatric genetics tracks, as well our postdoctoral fellows in ACGME-accredited subspecialty training programs.